justinamiller/DotNet-Coding-Guidelines/README.md

 Again, this is to be consistent with the Microsoft .NET framework and avoids type indicators in the identifier.

-### Tip #35

-👍 Try to use record types for immutable objects.
+### Try to use record types for immutable objects.
 Record types is a new feature introduced in C# 9 where it simplfies your code.
 For example, the following code:

 ```
 public class Person